Silent Night Late Elementary

 Each year I buy my students a Christmas book at their level or maybe just a little below their level.
 I want them to be able to learn them quickly, except for my older students who want to work on something longer.

 One of my students had a book without Silent Night, so I made this for him.
 He was hesitant about the dotted quarter notes, but I told him to play like he sings it, and then it was fine.
 I have this little ditty that I sing, “The rhythm is the way the words go, yeah.”

 Actually, I have plenty of time to teach him how to count, but for now I just want him to enjoy the seasonal music we all love.

 When I made the art work, it had interesting textures that didn’t show up when I made it so tiny.
 But at least it adds a little color.

-I have a Primer/Level 1 version on my website, if this one is too hard.
+I have a Primer/Level 1 version on the Christmas music page, if this one is too hard.

 Enjoy the season!

 I don’t think too many of my students know this carol before I teach it to them.
-While I was doing research, I discovered it wasn’t in any of the many denominations of hymn books I have around my studio.
 I remember singing it in school and I always liked it.
 But in today’s world, children are not exposed to Chrismas carols as I was growing up, so I like to teach them to my students.

 Even though your students may not know it, they love to hear about the good, kindly king who helped the poor man stay warm during the cold days of winter.
 It reminds us that not everyone is as fortunate as most of us are.